Aeisha Thomas, PH.D.

-I think of Academic Excellence more from the perspective of being the best that you can be in academics.
-So I am impressed when a student works consistently, figures out how to handle challenges, gains a level of depth that ends in the recognition of the limits to understanding, asks their own questions and seeks answers, just generally strives for excellence.
-This may not be directly relevant, but I think that someone who is academically excellence has a desire to learn for the sake of learning and has become a lifelong learner.
+I think of academic excellence more from the perspective of being the best that you can be in academics.
+So I am impressed when a student works consistently, figures out how to handle challenges, gains a level of depth that ends in the recognition of the limits to understanding, asks their own questions and seeks answers; just generally strives for excellence.
+This may not be directly relevant, but I think that someone who is academically excellent has a desire to learn for the sake of learning and has become a life-long learner.

 I think most of them think my classes are hard, but I prefer challenging.

 - —, M. Ericsson, A. Robb, M. Wessling-Resnick.
 “Transferrin Receptor-2 Mediates A Biphasic Pattern Of Transferrin Uptake Associated With Ligand Delivery To Multivesicular Bodies.”
 American Journal of Physiology: Cell Physiology 287.6 (2004): C1769-75.

 - —, A. Robb, M. Wessling-Resnick.
 “Regulation of transferrin receptor 2 protein levels by transferrin.”
 Blood 104.13 (2004): 4294-9.

 - —, I. Bize, C. Brugnara, G. Buchbinder, B. Guvenc, A. Robb.
 “Serine/threonine protein phosphatases and regulation of K-Cl cotransport in human erythrocytes.”
 American Journal of Physiology 277 (1999): C926-36.